ipenas-cl/Tempo-Lang/docs/language/philosophy/TEMPO_PHILOSOPHY.md

 ---

-# Tempo Philosophy: The Three Notes of Computing
+# Chronos Philosophy: The Three Notes of Computing

 **[T∞]** - Where Time Meets Infinity

 ## 🎵 The Musical Metaphor

-Just as tempo in music defines the pace and rhythm, Tempo the language defines the pace and rhythm of computation.
+Just as tempo in music defines the pace and rhythm, Chronos the language defines the pace and rhythm of computation.
 The three fundamental notes of our philosophy create a perfect harmony:

 ### 🎼 The Three Notes